OGRECave/ogre/Docs/src/tutorials/basictutorials/basictutorial1.md

 @tableofcontents

 This first tutorial will cover the basic elements of building a scene in Ogre.
-The primary focus will be the Ogre::SceneManager, Ogre::SceneNode, and Entity(external link).
-An Ogre::Entity is anything represented by a mesh.
+The primary focus will be the Ogre::SceneManager, Ogre::SceneNode, and Ogre::Entity.
+An Entity is anything represented by a mesh.
 A Ogre::SceneNode is what attaches an object to your scene.
 Finally, the SceneManager is the object that organizes everything.
 It keeps track of the entities and nodes in your scene and determines how to display them.

 We'll start with an explanation of some of the basic concepts in Ogre.
 Don't worry, this first tutorial has a little more explanation than the rest, but that changes very quickly once you get to the later tutorials.
 We will be building plenty of things.
 We just have to lay a little groundwork first, so you have somewhere to stand.